 16. Jump on a quad bike

-Tangalooma Island Resort runs quad bike tours that'll take you on the beach and over dunes for a thrilling adventure like no other.
+Explore beyond the beach with a quad biking tour.
+Tangalooma Island Resort runs tours that'll take you on the beach and over dunes for a thrilling adventure like no other.

 17. Discover dolphins, marine life and more